ryan-mcclue/ryan-mcclue/src/knowledge.md

 e.g a platform that has operator fusion like a MULADD may give different result when rounding then a platform that has do it separate. (fixed point could solve this)

-asserts are part of debug program that are used to check that things work that should always work. use them for a condition that must be true that is not explicitly present

-it's not the programming practice but the dogma that gets you.

-amdahls law gives the time taken for execution given a number of cogives the time taken for execution given a number of cores. for this formula (indeed any formula) we can obtain some property by seeing as function parameter approaches infinity. in this case, the parallelising part drops out. brooks law says that simply adding more people to a problem does not necessarily make it faster. if requires great deal of coordination/communication actually slows down.

-solving a problem:
-1. decide what you are doing (this can't be open-ended.)
-2. organise groups to achieve this by making these boundaries, we are presupposing that each part is separate, e.g tyres team and engine team; assume tyres and engine cannot be one piece. therefore, the boundaries define what products you can make, i.e. you produce products that are copies of yourself or how you are structured so, in software if we assign teams for say audio, 2d, 3d we would expect individual APIs for each. the org chart is the asymptote, so it's the best case that we make a product as granular as our org chart. it could be far worse and even more granular
+the org chart is the asymptote, so it's the best case that we make a product as granular as our org chart. e.g. if we assign teams for say audio, 2d, 3d we would expect individual APIs for each. it could be far worse and even more granular

-therefore, communication between teams is more costly than communication within teams. takeaway is that low-cost things can be optimised, high-cost can't be (further away on the org chart)

-note that communication in code could just be someone checking something in and you pulling it

-what we are seeing now with modern software is the superposition of orgcharts due to use of legacy codebases now we see org charts in software, where people are artifically creating inheritence hierarcies that limit how the program works this is very bad. the reason it's done is for people to create mental models that help them solve the problem as they can't keep the complexity in their head. it may be necesary to solve the problem, however it shouldn't be looked at as good. however, because it's done due to lack of understanding, the delegation/separation is not done with enough information. so you limit possibilities of the design space. so although, libraries, microservices, encapsulation, package managers, engines may be necessary due to our brain capacity WE MUST BE LEAN AND FLEXIBLE IN ORGCHARTS IN COMPANY AND IN SOFTWARE TO INCREASE DESIGN. some old codebases need to be retired
+modern software is the superposition of orgcharts due to use of legacy codebases now we see org charts in software, where people are artifically creating inheritence hierarcies that limit how the program works this is very bad. the reason it's done is for people to create mental models that help them solve the problem as they can't keep the complexity in their head. it may be necesary to solve the problem, however it shouldn't be looked at as good. because it's done due to lack of understanding, the delegation/separation is not done with enough information. so you limit possibilities of the design space. so although, libraries, microservices, encapsulation, package managers, engines may be necessary due to our brain capacity some old codebases need to be retired

-some software is scaffolding, i.e. not shipped with the final product, e.g. editor for games

-Instead, if it's something that is actually an error, e.g. missing file, write the code to explicitly handle it.
-Handling the error in a sense makes it no longer an error, rather a feature of the program

 if function is expecting a range between, clamp it

-Refactoring is essential
-.
-You must know what you are trying to achieve so you have some notion of progress, e.g. adding a constraint to the system.

-You can abstract/encapsulate anything at anytime, so why not do it later when you know what you are doing?

-if can go functional without sacrificing, saves you complexity down the road. oftentimes simply utilising elements of functional programming is good, e.g. no global state, only operating on parameters etc.

-writing code guides you to the right design, e.g. made same call -> put into function; require args in function -> struct;
-many related functions together -> organise related functions into own file; (if thinking could be moved to another file, make comment sections outlining code blocks to ease this process later on) sections of single value interpreted differently -> pack 2 variables into 1 (_ technique useful here) same operations performed on pairs of variables -> vectors (as oppose to working with them as scalars)

 we don't want to orient our code around objects (if anything, algorithmic oriented). its about how you arrive at some code that determines how good it is

-excessive pre-planning and setting waypoints is really only useful if you've done the problem before instead, we become a good pathfinder, learning to recognise the gradient of each day of the journey.

 only break into function when you know what you want, e.g. called multiple times or